cairo-book/cairo-book/src/ch01-03-hello-scarb.md

 mod b_test;
 ```

 While `scarb test` is not inherently a test runner, its core function lies in delegating the execution task to a designated test runner.
 The system defaults to `cairo-test` as the primary test runner.
-However, the flexibility of scarb test allows it to assign execution tasks to third-party runners as well.
-This can be achieved through the modification of the `[scripts]` section within the Scarb.toml configuration file.
+However, the flexibility of `scarb test` allows it to assign execution tasks to third-party runners as well.
+This can be achieved through the modification of the `[scripts]` section within the `Scarb.toml` configuration file.

-For instance, in scenarios where we desire to utilize `protostar test` in conjunction with scarb test, the necessary addition can be made in the Scarb.toml file as per the given requirement.
+For instance, in scenarios where we desire to utilize `protostar test` in conjunction with `scarb test`, the necessary addition can be made in the `Scarb.toml` file as per the given requirement.

 ```toml
 "Scarb.toml"